Oliver Law: Background

-Born in west Texas, Law joined the U.S. Army in 1919.
+Born in Matagorda, Texas, Law joined the U.S. Army in 1919.
 He stayed on until 1925.
-He served as a private in the 24th Infantry Regiment, an Afro-American outfit on the Mexican border.
+He served as a private in the 24th Infantry Regiment, an African American outfit on the Mexican border.
 After leaving the army, he went to Bluffton, Indiana, where he worked in a cement plant.
 He moved on to Chicago, where he drove a taxi with the Yellow Cab Company.
-In the Great Depression he found work as a stevedore and joined the International Longshoremen's Association.
+During the Great Depression he found work as a stevedore and joined the International Longshoremen's Association.
 He then tried his luck with a small restaurant, but failed and got a job with the Works Project Administration.

-Law was a member of the International Labor Defense and joined the Communist Party (CP) in 1932, serving as its candidate for State House in the 5th district in 1934.
-He was active in the unemployment movement in 1930, and worked with Harry Haywood to organize mass protests against Italy's occupation of Ethiopia at the Second Italo-Abyssinian War.
+Law was a member of the International Labor Defense and joined the Communist Party USA (CPUSA) in 1932, serving as its candidate for State House in the 5th district in 1934.
+He was active in the unemployment movement in 1930, and worked with Harry Haywood to organize mass protests against Italy's occupation of Ethiopia in the Second Italo-Abyssinian War.
 He was arrested speaking at a demonstration in Chicago on August 31, 1935.

-Law was married to Corrine Booker Light-foot, sister of the regional Communist Party of the USA (CPUSA) leader Claude Lightfoot.
+Law was married to Corrine Booker Lightfoot, sister of the regional CPUSA leader Claude Lightfoot.